 |Composition for English Teachers

-Or, select a course in consultation with an advisor in Education Academic Services
+Or, select a course in consultation with an advisor in the School of Education Student Services office.

 |If necessary, select additional coursework to reach the minimum of 24 credits.
 Introductory literature may be used.

 Students considering a Letters & Science English major should select a pre–1800, non-Shakespeare literature course.

 Search for Intermediate/Advanced–level courses that are designated as both Literature and Ethnic Studies courses in the enrollment application.